gollum/gollum/README.md

 ## SECURITY

-Don't enable `--custom-css` or `--custom-js` unless you trust every user who has the ability to edit the wiki.
+Don't enable `--custom-css`, `--custom-js` or `--mathjax-config` unless you trust every user who has the ability to edit the wiki.
 A better solution with more security is being tracked in [#665](https://github.com/gollum/gollum/issues/665).

 ## INSTALLATION